Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Abstract

 \section{Abstract}

 We propose a novel 3d shape representation for 3d shape reconstruction from a single image.
-Rather than predicting a shape directly, we train a network to generate a training set which will be feed into another learning algorithm to define the shape.
-Training data generating networks establish a link between few-shot learning and 3d shape analysis.
-We propose a novel meta-learning framework to jointly train the data generating network and other components.
-We improve upon recent work on standard benchmarks for 3d shape reconstruction, but our novel shape representation has many applications.
+Rather than predicting a shape directly, we train a network to generate a training set which will be fed into another learning algorithm to define the shape.
+The nested optimization problem can be modeled by bi-level optimization.
+Specifically, the algorithms for bi-level optimization are also being used in meta learning approaches for few-shot learning.
+Our framework establishes a link between 3D shape analysis and few-shot learning.
+We combine training data generating networks with bi-level optimization algorithms to obtain a complete framework for which all components can be jointly trained.
+We improve upon recent work on standard benchmarks for 3d shape reconstruction.